Chapel at St. Martin’s Episcopal School

-Students learn to ask questions about faith and are giving opportunities to think for themselves and wonder about the greatness of God.
+Students learn to ask questions about faith and are given opportunities to think for themselves and wonder about the greatness of God.
 They also get a chance to be play characters in the Bible or act out scenes showing character traits like kindness and generosity.

-We also offer seasonal activities like backpack blessings, grandparent’s day and a visit from St. Martin.
+We also offer seasonal activities like backpack blessings, stuffed animal blessing, grandparent’s day and a visit from St. Martin.
 These special activities and guests are wonderful ways to teach children the importance of caring for others and offer creative ways for children to learn about sharing, celebrating family, being a good citizen and taking care of the environment.

 St. Martin’s is here for you